Glitch752/OnScreenOCR/README.md

 - [ ] Feedback for copying to clipboard
 - [ ] A setting to change the OCR keybind
 - [ ] Add OCR language list to tesseract settings file
-- [ ] Handle "preserve newlines" being off for Alto and HOCR with an XML parser
 - [ ] Ability to drag polygon path with CTRL held
 - [ ] Stay in system tray when closed